keboola/serverless-demo-app/README.md

 ## App tests

 App tests can run whole handler and check its response, see [test/handler.js](https://github.com/keboola/serverless-demo-app/blob/master/test/handler.js).

+## Functional tests

+Functional tests should invoke deployed functions externally.
+Either by calling API Gateway using a HTTP client or by invoking lambda function using AWS SDK.
+You will find both examples in [test/func.js](https://github.com/keboola/serverless-demo-app/blob/master/test/func.js).

+If your handler use other AWS resources, you should check their state in your test.
+Add permissions to the resources to `FunctionalTestPolicy` in [cf-stack.json](https://github.com/keboola/serverless-demo-app/blob/master/cf-stack.json).

+## Installation

+1. Download git repository: `git clone git@github.com:keboola/serverless-demo-app.git`
+2. Create a stack [cf-stack.json](https://github.com/keboola/serverless-demo-app/blob/master/cf-stack.json) with IAM policies and user groups for deployment and functional testing.
+You will need to fill parameters:
+    - `ServiceName` - should be the same as `SERVICE_NAME` env var (e.g. `dev-serverless-demo-app`)
+    - `KeboolaStack` - should be the same as `KEBOOLA_STACK` env var (e.g. `serverless-demo-app`)
+    - `Stage` - one of: `dev`, `test`, `prod` (again, should be the same as `STAGE` env var)
+3. Create an IAM user for deployment (e.g. `serverless-demo-app-deploy`) and assign it to the group created in previous step.
+Create AWS credentials.
+4. Create an IAM user for testing (e.g. `serverless-demo-app-testing`) and assign it to the group created in previous step.
+Create AWS credentials.
+5. Create `.env` file from template [.env.template](https://github.com/keboola/serverless-demo-app/blob/master/.env.template)
+6. Run `docker-compose run --rm dev-deploy`

+## CI and deployment

+CI is configured on Travis, see https://travis-ci.org/keboola/serverless-demo-app.
+Deployment to production is run automatically after releasing a version on GitHub.

+## Adding custom resources

+- You can add custom resources preferably by adding them to [cf-stack.json](https://github.com/keboola/serverless-demo-app/blob/master/cf-stack.json).
+- You will have to add permissions to the IAM role used for running lambda functions.
+Look to `appLambdaRole` in `resources` section of [serverless.yml](https://github.com/keboola/serverless-demo-app/blob/master/serverless.yml) file.
+- You should also add permissions to the policy used for functional testing (`FunctionalTestPolicy` in [cf-stack.json](https://github.com/keboola/serverless-demo-app/blob/master/cf-stack.json)) and check state of the resources in the tests.

+### Unit testing of code using custom resources

 You can mock some AWS services using [LocalStack](https://localstack.cloud/).
 In this case add the service to `docker-compose.yml`, then link it to the test service and fill env vars like: